UCL STEaPP Module Development

 • Science communication to governments and legislatures

-• Merchants of Doubt - the use of uncertainty and doubt as a communication strategy
+• Merchants of Doubt - using uncertainty as a communication strategy

 • Social media and contested science